SmithWillSuffice/ohanga-pai/content/blog/17_machinescandothework.md

 be derived from any behavioural or Darwinist adaptive story.
 Human beings comprehend the abstract essence of spaces and time in more than behavioral terms.
-This is why we can generalize the concept of space to things like spaces of square integrable functions, or higher dimensional manifolds, or topoi, or $n$-categories.
+This is why we can generalize the concept of space to things like spaces of square integrable functions, or higher dimensional manifolds, or topoi, or $\omega$-categories.

 Intuition, mental qualia, are more than computation imho.
-I'd want to figure out if the Physical Church-Turing thesis could be true or not (The thesis that: *All physical processes at the classical mechanics level can be computed by a Turing machine*).
+I'd want to figure out if the Physical Church-Turing thesis could be true or not (the thesis that: *All physical processes at the classical mechanics level can be computed by a Turing machine*).
 I think it's not true, because classical physics emerges from physics that cannot be computed (an hypothesis --- worth trying to figure out how the